betrybe/manual-arquiteto-moderno/translation_en/apendix-a_EN.md

 ## Security Practices

-Secure code should be a rule in any application design, as in some branches, they are as crucial as any quality rule you may have.
-It is no different for microservices, and there is no secret here; it is the same rule for any application design: at the very least, one must look at the [OWASP Top 10] (https://owasp.org/www-project-top-ten/) and follow these recommendations in your project.
-The least that the developer needs to know is about these vulnerabilities.
+Secure coding should be a rule in any application design, as in some branches, they are as crucial as any quality rule you may have.
+It is no different for microservices, and there is no secret here; it is the same rule for any application design: at the very least, one must look at the [OWASP Top 10](https://owasp.org/www-project-top-ten/) and follow these recommendations in their project.
+The least the developer needs to know is these vulnerabilities.

-Seriously, there is nothing new here, and anyone trying to convince you of a "Cross Microservice Injection" or something is trying to fool you.
+Seriously, there is nothing new here, and anyone trying to convince you of a "Cross Microservice Injection" or something like that is trying to fool you.

 In the case of Microservices, the approach that changes is concerning authorization and authentication, and we will discuss this later.

-An important tip: whenever you look in terms of secure code, is to put something on your CI / CD mat and do your code validation to look for it, and not just check if your code has vulnerabilities.
+An important tip: whenever you look in terms of secure coding, is to put something on your CI/CD mat and do your code validation to look for it, and not just check if your code has vulnerabilities.
 It is interesting to check if the third-party libraries you are using may not be causing any problems in your environment.
+// NÃO ENTENDI ESSE PARÁGRAFO

 And there are several tools for that, including [Fortify](https://www.microfocus.com/en-us/solutions/application-security), [Snyk](https://snyk.io/), [JFrog Xray](https://jfrog.com/xray/).
 Because sometimes an outdated dependency can put your service at risk, looking at the best code practices and tools to help point out where to improve will form an unbeatable team.